Oven Dried Tomatoes

 Pinterest Hidden Image

-Oven dried tomatoes are a great way to add lots of extra flavour to any dish.
+Oven Dried Tomatoes are a great way to add lots of extra flavour to any dish.
 They can be used as a pizza topping, mixed through pasta dishes, or even added to sandwiches or salads.
 They’re great for antipasto platters too.

 Two pieces of toast are on a duck egg green plate.
 One piece has been spread with goats cheese and topped with oven dried tomatoes drizzled with olive oil and sprinkled with fresh thyme.
 A jar of oven dried tomatoes in oil is just above the plate on the table.Pin